Contributing To Open-Source 101

 originrepo to the local

-This step is to make sure that our local
+This step ensures that our local

 mainbranch is up to date with the